malik31200/holbertonschool-higher_level_programming/python-everything_is_object/README.md

 ```

 Here, l1 and l2 point to the same list, so when we add 4 to `l1`,`l2`also changes.
-`l1 is l2` is true because l1 et l2 point to the same object
+`l1 is l2` is true because l1 et l2 point to the same object.
-`l1 == l2` is too true because the content is the same
+`l1 == l2` is too true because the content is the same.

 ## Immutable Objects
 Immutable Objects can not be changed after creation.
 Common examples are **Integers, floats, bool, strings and tuples**.